ryhorowitz/Paralegal-Article-DB-FE/README.md

 # Getting Started with Paralegal Article Database

+This application has two repositories, a front end and a back end.
+Please clone both to get this application running.

 ## Available Scripts

-In the project directory, you can run:
+In this project directory, you run:
+### `npm i`
 ### `npm start`

 Runs the app in the development mode.\